 In February 2022, Caleb was internationally transported back to the US from Tartu, Estonia to Sunnyview Rehabilitation Hospital in Schenectady, where he stayed for the next two months.
 Day by day with the help of therapists, doctors and nurses’ things that were once said to be impossible became a living reality which Caleb’s surpassed.
 After being discharged from Sunny View Hospital, Caleb continued outpatient Physical and Occupational therapy for months.
 To this day still, he is continuing Speech Therapy.

 Onto the next chapter of his life, Caleb deals with the lingering effects of his TBI and copes with the loss of everything he knew, friends, employment, education, comedy and the love of his life gone, but that did not stop him.
-He refuses to let the TBI be his defining factor and instead will define his TBI and will continue to be the voice for those who were unable to regain their own voice.
+With his mother, grandmother and his grandfather Pop, Caleb moves forward, refusing to let the TBI be his defining factor and instead will define his TBI and continue to be the voice for those who were unable to regain their own voice.

-As the 2024 March On for Brain Injury Hudson Valley Honoree, Caleb is excited to share his story, while he raises funds for programs like the support groups that brought him to the Brain Injury Association of New York State, and continues to advocate for those that can’t advocate for themselves, while living the best life that he can.
+As the 2024 March On for Brain Injury Hudson Valley Honoree, Caleb is excited to share his story, while he raises funds for programs like the support groups that brought him to the Brain Injury Association of New York State and continues to advocate for those who can’t advocate for themselves while living the best life that he can.

 The 2024 March On for Brain Injury Medical Honoree, Dr. Brian Im completed his physical medicine and rehabilitation residency at NYU School of Medicine/Rusk Institute of Rehabilitation Medicine and subsequently did a fellowship in brain injury rehabilitation medicine at UMDNJ/Johnson Rehabilitation Institute.
 Upon finishing his fellowship, Dr. Im returned to Bellevue Hospital specifically with an interest to improve the brain injury rehabilitation program for the underserved public city hospital population.
 During his five years at Bellevue, Dr. Im became the director of the brain injury rehabilitation program.